davidly/ic/README.md

 The app uses k-means clustering for finding most common colors in images and a kd-tree for color mapping.
 The most common colors are written to stdout, but also an image can be created with a colorstrip and hex codes for each color.

+After converting to "Game Boy Camera" format, you may want to scale up the bitmap to a more visible size while turning off interpolation.
+That way the "pixels" are more visible.
+For example:

+    ic d:\pictures\sasquatch_2018\batch3\soccer_mommy.png /b /o:sm.png
+    ic sm.png /l:512 /o:sm512.png -h

 To build on Windows:

     Using a Visual Studio x64 Native Tools Command Prompt window, run m.bat